Serious talk about suicide does not create or increase risk; it can help to reduce it.

-Asking about suicidal thoughts lets us check if they have a plan.
+Asking about suicidal thoughts lets us check if someone has a plan.
 If they don’t, then asking won’t increase risk of them making one.
 But if they do have plan, it means you can help to keep them safe.

 Suicidal thoughts can be frightening and isolating, and it can be a source of relief to be able to talk about these thoughts and feelings.
 The booklet Suicide.. living with your thoughts from SAMH may be helpful.